Max Verstappen at risk of grid penalty as title rivals near engine parts allocation

-How potential engine grid penalties could play a deciding role in the F1 title race
+How potential engine grid penalties could play a decisive role in the F1 title race

-As the title battle moves towards the closing stages, the risk of engine penalties looms for all three of the contenders.
+As the F1 title battle moves towards the closing stages, the risk of engine penalties looms for the title contenders, Lando Norris and Oscar Piastri of McLaren, and Max Verstappen of Red Bull.

 How engine penalties could play a role in F1 title fight